One Man's Experience

-One Man's Experience, also known as One Man's Story, was a DuMont Television Network anthology TV show written and produced by Lawrence Menkin (1911-2000).
+One Man's Experience, also known as One Man's Story, is a DuMont Television Network anthology TV show written and produced by Lawrence Menkin (1911-2000).
 The show aired Monday through Friday at 2:30pm ET from October 6, 1952, to April 10, 1953.
 The 15-minute show aired alongside another 15-minute Menkin show One Woman's Experience which aired at 2:45pm ET.

 Some sources suggest that these episodes were also aired during the DuMont series Monodrama Theater which aired at 11pm ET from May 1952 until December 7, 1953.

 Episode status

 As with many DuMont series, no episodes are known to exist.